 There are lots of options.
 Big real estate “portals” connect homebuyers to third party lenders and agents who pay to be featured.

 There are also large brokerage sites.
 The best sites have a direct feed to the best data, which currently comes from the multiple listing service (MLS).

-The home search featured on my site has a direct feed MLS.
-I do not sell your information, and I take privacy very seriously.
+The home search featured on our site has a direct feed MLS.
+We do not sell your information to 3rd parties.

 You also can browse without creating an account.
 Optional premium accounts get more benefits such as listing alerts to your email.

-The best feature is that you can ask me a question right from within the search.
+The best feature is that you can ask us a question right from within the search.

 Open houses can be a great way to see a home or explore an area if you are still doing research.

 A majority of open houses are on the weekends, usually in the afternoon.
 Sundays are the most common.

 If you have a real estate agent who you are working with, putting their information down will make sure that the representative at the open house contacts your agent instead of you.

 This can save your inbox from being filled with email and your phone from being called repeatedly.